-The other day I was searching for a simple and easy way to run Linux on Android devices.
-My only requirement was just use Linux with some basic applications like SSH, Git, awk etc. And also, I don't want to root the Android device.
+The other day I was looking for a simple and easy way to run Linux on Android devices.
+My only requirement was just use Linux with some CLI applications like SSH, Git, awk etc. And also, I don't want to root the Android device.
 I have a Tablet PC that I mostly use for reading EBooks, news, and a few Linux blogs.
 I don't use it much for other activities.
 So, now I decided to use it for some Linux activities.
-After spending few minutes on Google Play Store, one app caught my attention and I wanted to give it a try.
-If you're ever wondered how to run Linux on Android devices, this one might help.
+After spending few minutes on Google Play Store, one app called Termux caught my attention and I wanted to give it a try.
+In this guide, we will see how to run Linux on Android using Termux.

 Run Linux on Android and Chrome OS using Termux

 Termux is an Android terminal emulator and Linux environment app.
 Unlike many other apps, you don't need to root your device or no setup required.
 It just works out of the box!
 A minimal base Linux system will be installed automatically, and of course you can install other packages with APT package manager.
 In short, you can use your Android device like a pocket Linux computer.
 It's not just for Android, you can install it on your Chrome OS too.

 Termux offers many significant features out of the box, including the following:

 - It allows you to SSH to your remote server via openSSH.